ezzing/3DLayout-documentation/1-Introduction.md

 The default custom buttons are:

-* save
+* Save
-* search address
+* Search address
-* snapshot
+* Snapshot
-* fullscreen
+* Fullscreen
-* sun simulation
+* Sun simulation
-* perspective view
+* Perspective view
-* renderer
+* Renderer
-* satellite provider selector (only showed if available)
+* Satellite provider selector (only showed if available)

 > Please, visit the section [Custom Buttons](#custom-buttons) to learn how to add your own buttons.

 ### Control Buttons

 These are map related buttons.
-You can also customize the upper section of this set of buttons by hidding some of them or by adding new buttons
+You can also customize the upper section of this set of buttons by hidding some of them or by adding new buttons.

 <img class="w100px" src="./layout-doc-imgs/controlbuttons.jpg" alt="controlbuttons" />

 Fixed buttons in this area:

-* zoom in
+* Zoom in
-* zoom out
+* Zoom out

-3D control custom buttons
+3D control custom buttons:

-* compass
+* Compass
-* geolocation
+* Geolocation
-* zoom in
+* Zoom in
-* zoom out
+* Zoom out

 > Please, visit the section [Custom Buttons](#custom-buttons) to learn how to add your own functions.